sctlcd/boutique-ado-customized-latest-version/README.md

 #### Description <a name="GoToPageBottomButtonDescription"></a>

-- Adding a page down button, in addition to the page up button
+- Adding a go to page bottom button, in addition to the page up button in products pages in desktop and mobile devices and in bag page in mobile version.

 #### Screenshots <a name="GoToPageBottomButtonScreenshots"></a>